ReDI-School/html-css/projects/01_ecommerce/01_milestone/README.md

 ## **Project Overview**

 We will create the foundational structure of an e-commerce website.
 The focus will be on writing semantic, well-organized HTML.
-Styling and layout will be added in later weeks.
+Styling and layout will be added in later milestones.

 ---